 - Sleeping position

 - Mobility issues

-However, there are other factors that affect the thickness of the mattress that will be the most comfortable for you, including the type of mattress and your own personal preferences.
-Below you will learn more about each of the factors listed above and how they impact your mattress comfort level and buying decisions.
+However, there are other factors affecting the thickness of the mattress that will be the most comfortable for you, including the type of mattress and your own personal preferences.
+Below you will learn more about each of the factors listed above, and how they impact your mattress comfort level and buying decisions.